st3llabr1/juncture-digital-TAEP/Edison_family_WWI/README.md

 The letters also contain extensive discussion of social, political, and economic conditions in Germany during World War I and the years immediately following.

+This is a letter from Marion to her father and Mina, written in German.
+A transcription is below.
+Page 1
  <param ve-graphic
        label="Letter from Marion Estelle Edison Oeser to Mina Miller Edison and Thomas Alva Edison, in German, page 1" description="letter discussing social conditions"